Pol García: Career

 On 19 January 2013, García was named in a matchday squad for the first time, remaining an unused substitute in Juventus' 4–0 Serie A home win over Udinese.
 Three days later he was included for the only other time that season, again unused in a 1–1 home draw against Lazio in the Coppa Italia semi-final first leg.

 On 2 September 2014, he was loaned out to Serie B club Vicenza.
 He made his debut five days later in a 2–1 away defeat against Trapani, playing the final 21 minutes in place of Oualid El Hasni.
 He scored his first career goal on 25 October, an added-time consolation in a 1–3 loss at Catania.
 He spent the following years on loan at Como, Crotone, Latina and Cremonese - all in the same tier.

 On 11 July 2018, García joined Belgian club Sint-Truiden on a two-year deal.
-On 31 January 2021, he moved to Mexican club FC Juárez, and made his debut against Mazatlán FC.
+On 31 January 2021, he moved to Mexican club FC Juárez, and made his debut against Mazatlán.

 On 22 March 2022, García signed with CD Lugo until the end of the 2021–22 season.

 On 24 August 2022, García moved to Trento in Italian Serie C on a two-year deal.

+On 19 September 2024, García moved to Panachaiki F.C. in Super League Greece 2 on a one-year deal.